-Ellie Homant is a PhD student in the graduate field of Communication at Cornell University.
+Ellie Homant is a PhD candidate in Communication at Cornell University.
 Her research investigates online LGBTQ+ representations and communities, digital labor, and identity management using qualitative research methods under a queer and feminist media studies framework.
-Currently, she is researching influencer talent management agencies and their role in the professionalization of the influencer economy.
+Currently, she is researching the ecosystem of intermediaries that have emerged as part of the growth and professionalization of the influencer marketing industry.
 Her previous work focused on LGBTQ+-identified beauty YouTubers and how they construct an authentic and expert self on in their videos.

 Ellie's teaching focuses on equipping students with effective communication techniques and strategies that they can apply both within and outside of the classroom.
-At Cornell, she has served as the Instructor of Record for Communication 2010 (Oral Communication), as well as a Graduate Teaching Assistant for Communication 3200 (New Media & Society) and Communication 2200 (Media Communication).
+Her commitment to excellence in her role as a graduate student instructor has been recognized with the CALS Outstanding Teaching Assistant Award and the Christine Ye Outstanding Teaching Assistant Award.

 Prior to Cornell, Ellie completed a BA with High Distinction in Communication & Media (Highest Honors) and Linguistics at the University of Michigan – Ann Arbor.
 She has a background in marketing and executive recruiting, having worked at boutique agencies in the Chicago area.
 Outside of work, she loves to read fiction, ride her bike, and spend time with her cat, Luna.